DrleeH/ClinicalStat/readme.md

 >                            auc = T,youden = T, digit = 3)

 - dat: the datasets we need to analysis
-- group: outcome varable, it can be string type
+- group: outcome varable, it can be character type
 - subgroup: another subgroup varable.
 - var: the continuous variable
 - retype: which variables need to be returned. the default is **threshold**, **specificity**, and **sensitivity**. we can also add  **tn (true negative count)**, **tp(true positive count)**, **fn(false negative count)**, **fp(false positive count)**, **npv(negative predictive value)**, **ppv(positive predictive value)**, **precision**, **recall**. **1-specificity**, **1-sensitivity**, **1-accuracy**, **1-npv** and **1-ppv**